mkschreder/libblobpack/README.md

 - array: an aggregation of any number of fields of any type
 - table: an aggregation of any number of fields where each element is a pair of string and any other type

+Internally the types shall be packed to balance quick unpacking with space efficiency.

+The format is intentionally made to include length even on fixed length types like integers to simplify and speed up packing and unpacking.
+Some optimizations can of course be done to the packing format, but at current time such optimizations are deemed to be unnecessary because the gains are marginal.

 Validation
 ----------